Find more garden information

 Another benefit of succession planting, of course, is that your harvest season lasts longer for every crop.
 This means that, instead of getting buried in snap beans or summer squash as your plants mature all at once, you can stagger plantings to ensure a steady, but more manageable supply of fresh vegetables.

-If you use the Kitchen Garden Planner, you can print your plans, make notes and save them for future seasons.
+If you use our Kitchen Garden Planner, you can print your plans, make notes and save them for future seasons.

 Finally, we end up where we started — with the realization that, although vegetable gardening can be rewarding even for beginners, there is an art to doing it well.
 There is also a mountain of good information and advice from other gardeners available to you.
 Yet one of the most important ways of improving your garden from year to year is to pay close attention to how plants grow, and note your successes and failures in a garden notebook or journal.